 Travels from Boulder, Colorado, USA

-Kimbal Musk's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Kimbal Musk's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Social entrepreneur and environmentalist, Kimbal Musk has one of the most diverse resumes in business.
 The multi-millionaire collaborated with his brother Elon on their successful early ventures, Zip2 and PayPal; sits on the boards of Tesla Motors, Space X, and Chipotle; and is one of the most prominent drivers of the Real Food Revolution.